westermo/app-demo/README.md

 list-defconfigs`.

-To select, for example, the `backbone` demo, run `make demo_backbone_defconfig`.
+To select, for example, the `backbone` demo, run `make backbone_coronet_defconfig`.
 A curses based configuration interface can be summoned with `make menuconfig` to select any additional packages to build.